Our Leaseholder Services are currently restricted due to restrictions on movement and staff are working from home

 You have a number of rights as a leaseholder.
 Some of these are included below, but for full details you will need to refer to your lease.

-You can request a repair to the building or communal areas
+You can request a repair to the fabric of the building or communal areas

 You must pay your service charges and ground rent in the time specified